dun1-cmmd/dun-final/README.md

 the petweb page,
-html is the ony language used, https://github.com/dun1-cmmd/dun1-cmmd-tuesday is the direct link to the direct link displayed on the main layout besides the project menu bar To start using this project use the following commands: git clone https://github.com/dun1-cmmd/dun-final cd index
+html is the ony language used, https://github.com/dun1-cmmd/dun1-cmmd-tuesday is the direct link to the project, link is displayed on the main layout besides the project menu bar To start using this project use the following commands: git clone https://github.com/dun1-cmmd/dun-final cd index